btorressz/AMMSmartContract/README.md

 - **`AMM.sol`**: The main contract file containing the AMM logic.
 - **`AMMTest.sol`**: The test contract used to test the AMM functionality.

+  ### Test Contract

+The `AMMTest.sol` contract is used to test the AMM functionality.
+It deploys instances of the `AMM` contract and ERC20 tokens, then performs various operations and verifies the expected outcomes.

+#### Test Cases

+- **testAddLiquidity**: Tests adding liquidity to the AMM and checks the reserves.
+- **testRemoveLiquidity**: Tests removing liquidity from the AMM and checks the returned amounts.
+- **testSwapXForY**: Tests swapping Token X for Token Y and checks the reserves.
+- **testSwapYForX**: Tests swapping Token Y for Token X and checks the reserves.